gayumSasiri/Student-Management-App-Laravel-10/README.md

 ## Overview

-This project is part of the application for the Full Stack Developer Internship position.
-It implements a Laravel version 10 application using the Inertia.js technology along with the Facade design pattern.
+This project implements a Laravel version 10 application using the Inertia.js technology along with the Facade design pattern.
 The assignment includes the implementation of a login feature using Laravel Breeze authentication and the development of a CRUD system for managing student entities.

 ## Features